AdamanTeam/AdamanTeam.github.io/_posts/2018-12-6-Data-Story.md

 --->

-# Where does the food comes from ?
+# What kind of food do we import ?
 We start our journey by visualizing on a map the cluster of where are the origins of all the food present in the dataset.

 *Cluster map of all places of origins present in the dataset*